luyadev/luya.io/docs/guide/dev/arguments.md

 ## What LUYA never will be

-+ LUYA is not intended to unpack on a webserver and follow a graphical step by step setup process, like wordpress or any other CMS systems.
++ LUYA is not intended to unpack on a webserver and follow a graphical step by step setup process, like WordPress or any other CMS systems.
 LUYA is built for developers which should use VCS and deployment tools.
 + We will never add a WYSIWYG editor.
 You can either create your own block with WYSIWYG editor or use a community extension.